-- 2.2.1 All raffle ticket numbers must be generated consecutively as tickets are sold. - 2.2.2 Price categories for discount tickets (those sold in multiples) must be easily distinguished (e.g., different series numbers). - 2.2.3 Tickets may contain additional information such as advertising, logos, coupons, or barcodes.
+- 2.2.1 All raffle tickets and ticket stubs must contain a raffle ticket number that has been generated consecutively as tickets are sold. - 2.2.2 Price categories for discount tickets (those sold in multiples) must be easily distinguished (e.g., different series numbers). - 2.2.3 Tickets may contain additional information such as advertising, logos, coupons, or barcodes.
 This information may be contained on the ticket stock itself.
-Any additional information must not impact or obscure the required information. - 2.2.4 The following information must be included on the ticket stubs/electronic entries and tickets for the corresponding types of raffles:
+Any additional information must not impact or obscure the required information. - 2.2.4 Electronic raffle tickets and ticket stubs must include the issued date and time in 24 hour format showing hours and minutes.
+Electronic bearer tickets and ticket stubs must also include the RSU identifier from which the ticket was generated. - 2.2.5 Except for bearer tickets and sports drafts, tickets must be in two parts and contain the following information: